Duwamish Tribe files new lawsuit in bid for federal recognition

 The Duwamish Tribe has filed a new lawsuit seeking federal recognition that it is indeed an Indian tribe.

-Filed in U.S. District Court for Western Washington Wednesday, the suit marks a continuing battle for recognition by the Duwamish through multiple presidential administrations for more than 40 years.
+Filed in U.S. District Court for Western Washington on Wednesday, the suit marks a continuing battle for recognition by the Duwamish through multiple presidential administrations for more than 40 years.

-This time, the group that has identified itself as the Duwamish Tribe argues the federal government has on several occasions dealt with them as a tribe and now must recognize them as such — a status the Duwamish argue they never lost.
+This time, the group that has identified itself as the Duwamish Tribe argues that the federal government has on several occasions dealt with it as a tribe and now must recognize it as such — a status the Duwamish argue they never lost.

 “Beginning in 1859 through at least the 1970s, dozens of acts of Congress and two U.S. courts have recognized the Duwamish Tribe as an Indian tribe and the successor in interest to the Tribe that signed the Treaty of Point Elliott,” the suit contends.
 “Congress has neither abrogated its recognition of the Duwamish Tribe nor otherwise limited the Tribe’s rights.”

-The suit also contends the federal government has illegally discriminated against the matriarchal tribe, by discounting its members, largely descended from marriages by Duwamish women with non-Indian men — a violation of the federal equal protection clause under the Fifth Amendment to the Constitution.
+The suit also contends that the federal government has illegally discriminated against the matriarchal tribe, by discounting its members, largely descended from marriages by Duwamish women with non-Indian men — a violation of the federal equal protection clause under the Fifth Amendment to the Constitution.

 The U.S. Department of Interior also did not use rules more favorable to the tribe when considering its prior filing, according to the suit, which was brought against Secretary of Interior Deb Haaland and other federal officials by Cecile Hansen, longtime chairwoman of the Duwamish tribal council.

 As remedy, the suit seeks declaration by the court that the Duwamish are a federally recognized tribe.
-Alternatively, the suit demands the court set aside the denial of recognition in 2015 by the Obama Administration, with instruction to reconsider the case under 2015 regulations in a manner “that does not discriminate against matrilineal tribes like the Duwamish, which primarily descend from Indian women.”
+Alternatively, the suit demands the court set aside the denial of recognition in 2015 by the Obama administration, with instruction to reconsider the case under 2015 regulations in a manner “that does not discriminate against matrilineal tribes like the Duwamish, which primarily descend from Indian women.”

 Alternatively, the tribe wants the final decision of 2015 set aside with instructions to grant the tribe a formal, on-the-record hearing before an administrative law judge for its claim.